happnz/sequelize-transactional-decorator/README.md

 ### Step 3

-Use `Transactional` annotation on your class methods.
+Use `@Transactional` annotation on your class methods.

 Example: